DirectDuck/gohotel/notes.md

 ## Notes
-1. bson json? bson (binary json) for mongo, json for fiber
+1. bson (binary json) for mongo, json for fiber
 2. `omitempty` useful for id, `json:"_"` useful for passwords
 3. myVar.(type) -> cast (something like interface?) to type
 4. bson.M is simpler, but doesn't preserve order. bson.D wher order matters